Privacy Policy

 Sharing Information with Third Parties

-When you purchase or attempt to purchase tickets/registrations for an Event, we share information with the applicable Venue/Organizer as needed to process the transaction, provide tickets/registration status, support entry and attendance, communicate about the Event (including changes, cancellations, or venue rules), handle refunds where applicable, and provide customer support.
-Venues/Organizers may process your information as independent controllers under their own privacy practices.
+Venues/Organizers.
+When you purchase or attempt to purchase tickets or registrations for an Event, we share information with the applicable Venue/Organizer as needed to process the transaction, provide ticket or registration status, support entry and attendance, communicate about the Event (including changes, cancellations, or venue rules), handle refunds where applicable, and provide customer support.
+Venues/Organizers may process your information as independent controllers or businesses under their own privacy practices.

 Tracking User Behavior